RenderKit/ospray/doc/api.md

 OSPRay can directly render multiple isosurfaces of a volume without first tessellating them.
 To do so create an isosurfaces geometry by calling `ospNewGeometry` with type string "`isosurface`".
-Each isosurface will be colored according to the [transfer function] assigned to the `volume`.
+The appearance information of the surfaces is set through the Geometric Model.
+Per-isosurface colors can be set by passing per-primitive colors to the Geometric Model, in order of the isosurface array.

   Type               Name      Description
   ------------------ --------- --------------------------------------------------
-  float              isovalue  single isovalues float[]            isovalue  [data] array of isovalues OSPVolumetricModel volume    handle of the [VolumetricModel] to be isosurfaced
+  float              isovalue  single isovalues float[]            isovalue  [data] array of isovalues OSPVolume          volume    handle of the [Volume] to be isosurfaced
   ------------------ --------- --------------------------------------------------
   : Parameters defining an isosurfaces geometry.